Complex Regional Pain Syndrome in Emergency Medicine Clinical Presentation

 • Improvement in strength

-The experts from this survey also agreed that the diagnosis can and should be established without additional studies (radiography, scintigraphy).[21]
-Other authors believe likewise.[22]
-Much of the older RSDS literature notes a predisposing personality of depression.
+The expert consensus was that the diagnosis can and should be established without additional studies (radiography, scintigraphy).
+[29] Other authors believe likewise.
+[30] Much of the older CRPS literature notes a predisposing personality of depression.
 However, many other studies have demonstrated that, while most patients are depressed, they are depressed because of their pain.
-(See Causes below.)
+(See causes below.)

 Physical

-The physical findings have been listed as part of the "History" section because the criteria sets include both signs and symptoms.
+The physical findings for complex regional pain syndrome (CRPS) have been listed as part of the "History" section because the criteria sets include both signs and symptoms.
 Three stages have been classified.
 Although a consensus panel recommended that staging be eliminated, it is important that the emergency physician has an awareness of potential disease progress.
 Disease progress is very variable.

 Extensive changes are present in the muscles of patients with long-standing disease.[24]